Next129/Recursion_and_Array/README.md

 # Recursion_and_Array
-This project will help you guys understand more about how recursion and array work.
+This project will help you guys understand more about how recursion and array are worked and used.